RinaKorca/MyPortfolioWebsite/README.md

 I want to express my gratitude to my professor for their guidance and support throughout this bootcamp.
 Their expertise has been invaluable in helping me learn and implement these web development technologies.

 ---

-## How to View the Project

-1. Download the project files.
-2. Open the `index.html` file in your web browser to explore the website.

 ## My site is live at